SciBorgs/SciGuides/projects/README.md

 Hello, young aspiring **Sciborg** programmer!
 Welcome to *SciGuides*.

-This guide covers **everything** from downloading your code editor, to git, to electronics, and finally; actually coding a robot able to compete in **First Robotics**. is meant to **compliment** the lessons shown in our beloved **JV Robotics Programming Course**.
+This guide covers **everything** from downloading your code editor, to Git, to electronics, and finally; actually coding a robot able to compete in **FIRST® Robotics**. is meant to **compliment** the lessons shown in our beloved **JV Robotics Programming Course**.
 If you are not taking this course at the moment, it may be a little difficult for you to get started.
 No worries though!
 The internet is **your best friend**.

 Here is an excerpt from our **AI and Internet Policy**.